thepurplebubble/bylaws/README.md

 ## ARTICLE X: DISSOLUTION CLAUSE

 1. Should the organization be dissolved due to lack of interest or other reasons, it is the responsibility of the current president to notify the fiscal sponsor The Hack Foundation (d.b.a.
 Hack Club), a 501(c)(3) nonprofit (EIN: 81-2908499) that they have disbanded, as well as any signers on HCB or other legal documentation.
 The treasurer is responsible for ensuring all fundraising dollars are appropriately reallocated to another nonprofit organization or returned to Hack Club.
-Dissolution of the organization must be approved by a two-thirds vote of the membership at a regular or special meeting.
+Dissolution of the organization must be approved by a three-quarters vote of the Active Members at a regularly-scheduled meeting.
 2. Purple Bubble steering committee will maintain a list of all members and their contact information, as well as contact info for anyone that needs to be notified on dissolution.
 This list will be made available to anyone upon reasonable request.
 Requests for this info can be relayed to the steering committee via email at [team@purplebubble.org](mailto:team@purplebubble.org)